SilverPoision/secAuth/README.md

 ### Changing the Email Body:

-If you want to change the email body that is sent everytime the user gets a verification email or password reset email then create a file and export two funtions that accepts two arguments that are `token, host` just like in the [file](https://github.com/SilverPoision/secAuth/blob/main/Controller/Misc/mailBody.js) and then update the `MAIL_PATH` variable in the .env file or if on server then add the variable in environment variables and update the value.
+If you want to change the email body that is sent every-time the user gets a verification email or password reset email then create a file and export two functions that accepts two arguments that are `token, host` just like in the [file](https://github.com/SilverPoision/secAuth/blob/main/Controller/Misc/mailBody.js) and then update the `MAIL_PATH` variable in the .env file or if on server then add the variable in environment variables and update the value.

 If you are using your own mailBody file then update the `MAIL_PATH` with `../../../path_to_your_file` because the file that uses that file seats inside 2 levels deep in node_modules folder.

 ### Adding the Error Handler:

-If you want to add error handlers in your code then you can import the errorHandler funtion from the secauth lib and use it to properley handle errors and send user a proper message about what happenned.
+If you want to add error handlers in your code then you can import the errorHandler function from the Secauth lib and use it to properly handle errors and send user a proper message about what happened.

 ```js
 const express = require("express");